harshraj2002/RelGraph-AI/README.md

 # RelGraph AI

-- Relationship Prediction Knowledge Graph System
+A Relationship Prediction Knowledge Graph System.

 A specialized AI system built on Neo4j knowledge graphs that focuses on training and predicting relationships between entities.
 RelGraph AI learns from graph patterns and provides accurate relationship predictions with session-based accuracy tracking.